-“Our Youth Ministry exists to honor God by declaring the good news of Jesus Christ, training students in His Way, serving others, and belonging to the family of God.”
+“Our Student Ministry exists to honor God by declaring the good news of Jesus Christ, training students in His Way, serving others, and belonging to the family of God.”

 Sunday School – Sundays from 10:45 am to 12 pm in rooms 206 and 207.
 Students can expect a brief time of fellowship for the first 15 minutes.
 After this, there will be short time of welcome and announcements, followed by a gospel-centered message from the Bible that is typically exegetical (verse-by-verse), but occasionally topical.
 Students are then invited to join the youth group program on Wednesday nights in order to hear a review of the sermon and discuss questions pertaining to the message in small groups.

 Youth Group – Wednesdays from 6:30 to 9 pm in rooms 206 and 207.
 Students can expect a brief time of fellowship for the first 15 minutes.
 After this there will be an official segment of welcome and announcements followed by songs of worship.
 Immediately after worship a 15-minute review of the sermon given the previous Sunday will be taught.
 Students then are instructed to divide into small groups for approximately one-hour with their leaders in order to discuss how they can apply the message to their lives and ask clarifying questions.

 Honor God – We aim to honor God in all we do by making His glory known to students.

 - Guiding students to make God honoring decisions in their every day lives.

 - Creating programs and events with intentions to reach specific student audiences for Christ.

 - Committing to preach the Word of God to students as God’s primary means of self-revelation.

 - Participating regularly alongside students in singing songs of worship to God.

 - Praying weekly for the salvation and spiritual growth of students.